 Day 29: Canberra exploration

 - It was quite late when we left Canberra and we don’t like driving in the dark.
-So we spent the night at a small parking area in Murbateman, a little village along the A25.
+So we spent the night at a small parking area in Murumbateman, a little village along the A25.
 There were no signs saying no overnight camping and but it’s in the middle of the village so I’m not sure if the locals really appreciate people camping there.
-Anyway, we arrived late and nobody disturbed us.
+Anyway, we arrived late and nobody asked us to leave.

 Day 30: On our way South via Yass and Albury